adamhinton/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+   Tokens are stored on the client side while the sessions are stored on the server side.
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+   It encrypts the password in a hash that can only be decrypted one way.
+You can't determine the password just by looking at the hash.
+We never store plain-text passwords in our database.
 3. How are unit tests different from integration and end-to-end testing?
+   Unit tests test how a single item, such as a single function or component, works, as opposed to integration and end-to-end testing which test how multiple parts, or the entire application, works together.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+   It's results driven.
+We start with the result we want (so the test fails to begin with) then work backwards, building our functionality to achieve the desired results and pass the test.